shotstack-samples/images-to-video-python/README.md

 ### Edit and automate video production using Python

 This is just a basic example.
-You can do more with Shotstack Python SDK and API like
+You can do more with Shotstack Python SDK and API like:
 - Beautify videos by adding effects, transitions, overlays, titles
 - Automate video editing and production
 - Personalize videos with code